 A helpful practice at the beginning of the semester is to send out a pre-course survey to all students.
-This may be an opportunity for students with disabilities to disclose their needs, and this practice allows for instructors to get a more holistic idea of students' needs.
-See this resource (https://docs.google.com/forms

-/d/e/1FAlpQLScLqHyuGH3bRBmcmtAOJv6U75k9dP0R5EN9XSLgZEykquO2mA /viewform?usp=sf_link) from the GSI TRC for an example of a pre-course survey.
+This may be an opportunity for students with disabilities to disclose their needs, and this practice allows for instructors to get a holistic idea of all students' needs.
+See this resource Links to an external site. from the GSI TRC for an example of a pre-course survey.